nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 `Commons` represents a collection of classes used by multiple other components.

-The rest of the App consists of four other components.
+The rest of the App consists of five other components.

 1. `UI`: The UI of the App.
- 2. `Parser`: Creates the appropriate `Command` object.
+2. `Data`: Holds the data of the application (`Item`) in memory.
- 3. `Command`: Executes user instructions.
+3. `Parser`: Creates the appropriate `Command` object.
- 4. `ItemList`: Holds the data of the application (`Item`) in memory.
+4. `Command`: Executes user instructions.
 5. `Storage`: Reads data from, and writes data to, the storage medium.

 #### Application Startup